isuthermography/spatialnde2/doc/UsersGuide/source/concepts.rst

 as done on all output recordings (``mark_metadata_done()`` method of the recording) and the data as being ready (``mark_as_ready()`` method).

+If math code throws an exception, it will be caught and (if the exception was an ``snde_error()``) a backtrace printed.
+Exceptions of other types may not print a backtrace; it may be helpful in that case to disable exception handling by rebuilding spatialnde2 with the ``SNDE_RCR_DISABLE_EXCEPTION_HANDLING`` preprocessor symbol defined.
+With ``SNDE_RCR_DISABLE_EXCEPTION_HANDLING`` the exception will instead cause an immediate crash, which may generate a core dump or drop into the debugger, depending on your system configuration.
+This can make it easier to debug the exception. environment and

 Threading and Locking
 ---------------------